ChristofSchwarz/qs-ext-picasso-emptystart/README.md

 Screenshots:
 ![alt text](https://raw.githubusercontent.com/ChristofSchwarz/qs-ext-picasso-emptystart/master/Screenshot.png?4 "Screenshot")

-### Note on NPM INSTALL
+### Note on NPM INSTALL (Updated for April-2018 release)
-This code will run out of the box and doesn't force you to install the latest picassojs javascript packages.
-This is because it reuses the preinstalled picasso.min.js and picasso-q.min.js which ships with the Sense installtion (both Server and Desktop).
-However it is *strongly recommended* to download Picasso.js and Picasso-Q-Plugin using NPM INSTALL (part of NodeJS installation).
-This is because the internally shipped picasso files may relocate with newer versions and they are typically months older than the current available one.
+This code will run out of the box as I bundled a version of both, picasso.js and picasso-plugin-q into this extension (subfolder node_modules).
+I do no longer load the interal versions of picasso.js preinstalled with Qlik Sense and you don't have to uncomment /comment rows in the extension.
+I recommend to download the latest versions of Picasso.js and Picasso-Q-Plugin using NPM INSTALL (part of NodeJS installation).

 * Go to the relative root folder on Qlik Sense Desktop in a Command Prompt.
 In the above example the extension is here: "C:\Users\<yourid>\Documents\Qlik\Sense\Extensions\mypicasso1"
 * type "npm install picassojs.com"
 * type "npm install picasso-plugin-q"
-* you will get a new subfolder "node_modules" with more subfolders inside
+* you will get updated versions below subfolder "node_modules" and more version informations.

 ### Resources:
 * To learn about PicassoJS see https://picassojs.com and https://github.com/qlik-oss/picasso.js